-The adjoint-based observation sensitivity technique measures the impact of observations when the entire observation dataset is present in the assimilation system, while the observing system is, in the OSE context, modified.
-In fact, each OSE experiment differs from the others in terms of assimilated observations.

-The adjoint-based observation sensitivity technique measures the response of a single forecast metric to all perturbations of the observing system, while the OSE measures the effect of a single perturbation on all forecast metrics.

-The adjoint-based technique is restricted by the tangent linear assumption, valid up to 3 days.
+- The adjoint-based observation sensitivity technique measures the impact of observations when the entire observation dataset is present in the assimilation system, while the observing system is, in the OSE context, modified.
+In fact, each OSE experiment differs from the others in terms of assimilated observations. - The adjoint-based observation sensitivity technique measures the response of a single forecast metric to all perturbations of the observing system, while the OSE measures the effect of a single perturbation on all forecast metrics. - The adjoint-based technique is restricted by the tangent linear assumption, valid up to 3 days.
 Furthermore, a simplified adjoint model is usually used to carry the forecast error information backwards, which limits further the validity of the linear assumption, and therefore restricts the use of the diagnostic to a typical forecast range of 24-48 hours.
 One implication to use a simplified adjoint model is that the analysis uncertainties obtained throughout the adjoint integration can be incorrect if the propagating back signal is weak (Isakseen et al., 2005).
-The OSE on the other hand can measure data impact on long-range forecast.

-The adjoint-based observation sensitivity technique measures the impact of all observations assimilated at a single analysis time while the OSE includes effect of observations assimilated at previous time since they compare modified Kalman gain matrices.
+The OSE on the other hand can measure data impact on long-range forecast. - The adjoint-based observation sensitivity technique measures the impact of all observations assimilated at a single analysis time while the OSE includes effect of observations assimilated at previous time since they compare modified Kalman gain matrices.

 The aim of this paper is twofold: illustrate the type of investigation and diagnostics that can be carried out with the adjoint-based observation sensitivity in an operational context, and provide the overall observation performance in the system.
-To this respect the adjoint tool is based on the forecast error of the control experiment of those OSEs that have recently been performed at ECMWF (Kelly and Thépaut 2007) and on the forecast error of the last implemented operational model
+To this respect the adjoint tool is based on the forecast error of the control experiment of those OSEs that have recently been performed at ECMWF (Kelly and Thépaut 2007) and on the forecast error of the last implemented operational model.

-In this paper, the potential of estimating forecast sensitivity to observations as a diagnostic tool to investigate the sources of short-range forecast errors is shown and qualitatively contrasted with an Observing System Experiment In section 2, the theoretical background of the forecast sensitivity (observation and background), the numerical solution and the calculation of the forecast error contribution from observations are shown.
+In this paper, the potential of estimating forecast sensitivity to observations as a diagnostic tool to investigate the sources of short-range forecast errors is shown and qualitatively contrasted with an Observing System

+Experiment data impact tool.
+In section 2, the theoretical background of the forecast sensitivity (observation and background), the numerical solution and the calculation of the forecast error contribution from observations are shown.
 Also, the OSEs used in the investigation are summarized.
 Results are illustrated in section 3.
-Conclusions are given in section 4.
+Section 4 shows the performance of the ECMWF operational configuration with respect to the current observation network.
+Conclusions are given in section 5.

-2. Observation Impact on the Forecast
+2 Observation impact on the forecast

-2.1.
-Linear analysis equation
+2.1 Linear analysis equation

-Data assimilation systems for numerical weather prediction (NWP) provide estimates of the atmospheric state x by combining meteorological observations y with prior (or background) information $\mathbf{x}b$ .
-A simple Bayesian normal model provides the solution as the posterior expectation for x, given y and $\mathbf{x}b$ .
-The same solution can be achieved from a classical frequentist approach, based on a statistical linear analysis scheme providing the Best Linear Unbiased Estimate (Talagrand 1997) of x, given y and $\mathbf{x}b$ .
+Data assimilation systems for numerical weather prediction (NWP) provide estimates of the atmospheric state $\mathbf{x}$ by combining meteorological observations $\mathbf{y}$ with prior (or background) information $\mathbf{x}b$ .
+A simple Bayesian normal model provides the solution as the posterior expectation for $\mathbf{x}$ , given $\mathbf{y}$ and $\mathbf{x}b$ .
+The same solution can be achieved from a classical frequentist approach, based on a statistical linear analysis scheme providing the Best Linear Unbiased Estimate (Talagrand 1997) of $\mathbf{x}$ , given $\mathbf{y}$ and $\mathbf{x}b$ .
 The optimal general least square solution to the analysis problem (see Lorenc 1986) can be written